-This floatable/litter abatement program contains four posters that focus on people transporting trash, debris and other waste to landfills.
+This floatable/litter abatement program contains 4 posters that focus on people transporting trash, debris and other waste to landfills.
 Intentional or not, items that blow out of vehicles becomes litter that pollutes waterways.
 Flyers, posters and demonstrations were used to help teach people to "tarp and tie" the load and to utilize a "brick and bucket" in the back of the pickup to hold trash.
-ACE Hardware in Chalkville has displayed the Trash Blows! posters and flyer in the store where tarps and tie-downs are sold.